The earth’s climate is changing. The time to act is now

-Under Governor Martin O’Malley’s leadership, Maryland has chosen to move forward, even as most states and the United States Congress have not.
-Greater action by the states will encourage the Nation to address climate change.
-In 2009, Governor Martin O’Malley and Maryland’s General Assembly charged the State with developing a Greenhouse Gas Reduction Plan (referred to as the Plan) that will reduce greenhouse gases 25 percent by the year 2020.
-In drafting and implementing the Plan, Maryland State Government has committed to making the smartest environmental and economic decisions possible, and to implementing the most effective climate change strategies.
+In 2009 Maryland’s General Assembly charged the state with developing a Greenhouse Gas Reduction Plan, that will reduce greenhouse gases 25 percent by the year 2020.
+In drafting and implementing the plan, Maryland state government has committed to making the smartest environmental and economic decisions possible, and to implementing the most effective climate change strategies.

-In addition to reducing greenhouse gas emissions, Maryland’s 2009 Greenhouse Gas Emissions Reduction Act requires the Plan to have a positive impact on job creation and economic growth in Maryland.
-Current analyses project that the Plan would result in estimated economic benefits of $1.6 billion and support over 37,000 jobs.
+In addition to reducing greenhouse gas emissions, Maryland’s 2009 Greenhouse Gas Emissions Reduction Act requires the plan to have a positive impact on job creation and economic growth in Maryland.

 This website provides an overview of Maryland’s programs to reduce the impacts of Climate Change in Maryland.
-Download the full Greenhouse Gas Reduction Plan.
+Download the full 2015 Greenhouse Gas Reduction Plan Update.
 The draft and appendices of the Greenhouse Gas Reduction Plan can be accessed here.

 Summary of the Plan